ulrichwohak/ulrichwohak.github.io/_posts/2021-04-13-pandemic-policy-1-minute.md

 lot of comments asking: *Why not difference-in-differences?*

 We became quite interested in answering that question.
-Originally, we just "had the sense" that DID was not the right tool to use here.
+Originally, we just “had the sense” that DID was not the right tool to use here.
 But that has developed into a fully fledged paper now.

-And our answer turns out to be the same as before: to us, it seems like a lot better idea to carefully condition on pre-treatment pandemic related variables (e.g., number of cases, fraction of the population still susceptible, population size, and perhaps other variables like population density or demographics) rather than try to "difference out" location-specific fixed effects.
+And our answer turns out to be the same as before: to us, it seems like a lot better idea to carefully condition on pre-treatment pandemic related variables (e.g., number of cases, fraction of the population still susceptible, population size, and perhaps other variables like population density or demographics) rather than try to “difference out” location-specific fixed effects.
 In other words, we think unconfoundedness-type identification strategies are likely to be more appropriate than DID-type identification strategies when it comes to